tytydraco/yessleep/out/Ever_since_I_got_back_from_the_Hospital_a_new_door_Appeared_in_my_Apartment.md

 When I returned from the store I headed straight for the red door, and that's when I spotted it.
 On my coffee table sat a brand new screwdriver set, the exact same set that I had just purchased.

 In front of the red door was a single curved scrape along the floor that outlined the inward swinging of its path.
 It had opened while I was gone, and even possibly left me a screwdriver set.
-This all sounds crazy but I don’t have any real explanation for what's going on, but maybe I can get one.
+This all sounds crazy and I don’t have any real explanation for what's going on, but maybe I can get one.

 I got to work on the hinges, and one by one I freed the screws from their frame.
 Finally I took off the doorknob and pulled away the door, I held my breath as I peered behind it.